Twoure/Speedtest.bundle/README.md

 Speedtest
 =========

 This plugin creates a new utility channel within [Plex Media Server](https://plex.tv/) (PMS) to test internet download/upload speed.
-Utilizes [speedtest-cli](https://github.com/sivel/speedtest-cli), which is a pyton library for testing internet bandwidth using [speedtest.net](https://www.speedtest.net).
+Utilizes [speedtest-cli](https://github.com/sivel/speedtest-cli), which is a Python library for testing internet bandwidth using [speedtest.net](https://www.speedtest.net).

 > **Note:** the author of this plugin has no affiliation with [speedtest.net](https://www.speedtest.net).